Send us an email anytime. We look forward to hearing from you.

 When you arrive at the Amman International Airport (AMM) a representative of Advent Tours will meet and transfer our group to the Amman Airport Hotel for a relaxing night’s sleep.

-Our trip begins as we reflect on the lives of the greatest of all the prophets: John the Baptist and Moses, both who testified to the coming of Jesus.
+Once they join us, we will reflect on the lives of the greatest of all the prophets: John the Baptist and Moses, both who testified to the coming of Jesus.
 The first site we visit is Machaerus, one of Herod the Great’s palace-fortresses.
 Machaerus was where John the Baptist was imprisoned and executed after Herodias’ daughter danced and demanded John’s head be given to her on a platter (Mark 6).
 We stop next at Madaba.
 Once a Moabite border city (Num 21:30; Josh 13:9), Madaba is well known for the remains of a famous mosaic map called the Madaba Map.
 The map dates to the 6th-century and contains the earliest surviving representation of Jerusalem after Hadrian rebuilt it around 135.

 After lunch, we visit Mount Nebo, a 3,300 foot high mountain located just north of Madaba and opposite the northern end of the Dead Sea.
 Mount Nebo is the location from which Moses saw the Promised Land before he died (Deut 34).
 We will then take the Desert Highway south to Petra, where we will spend the night at the Petra Guest House.